Palmyra High School (New Jersey)

-Palmyra High School is a six-year comprehensive public high school that serves students in seventh through twelfth grades from Palmyra in Burlington County, New Jersey, United States, operating as the lone secondary school of the Palmyra Public Schools.
-High school classes began shortly after the completion of the Spring Garden Street School in 1895; this building is on the National Register of Historic Places.
+Palmyra High School is a four-year comprehensive public high school that serves students in ninth through twelfth grades from Palmyra in Burlington County, in the U.S. state of New Jersey, operating as the lone secondary school of the Palmyra Public Schools.
+High school classes began shortly after the completion of the Spring Garden Street School in 1895, which is on the National Register of Historic Places.
 With increased enrollment, the school was moved to a former girls school, Berkeley Hall, in 1907, and to its own building in 1909.
 A large addition was completed in 1922.
 The 1909 structure was destroyed by fire in 1957, and after a vote that narrowly defeated establishing a regional high school, additions were made to the building in 1958 and 1961.

-As of the 2021–22 school year, the school had an enrollment of 405 students and 32.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.7:1.
-There were 89 students (22.0% of enrollment) eligible for free lunch and 19 (4.7% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 407 students and 33.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.0:1.
+There were 113 students (27.8% of enrollment) eligible for free lunch and 23 (5.7% of students) eligible for reduced-cost lunch.

 Students from Beverly and Riverton attend the district's high school as part of sending/receiving relationships.
 In past years, students from Cinnaminson Township, Delanco Township, Delran Township, Riverside Township, and the Delair portion of Pennsauken Township had also attended Palmyra High School.

 Awards, recognition and rankings

 The school was the 260th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 222nd in the state of 328 schools in 2012, after being ranked 208th in 2010 out of 322 schools listed.
 The magazine ranked the school 224th in 2008 out of 316 schools.
 The school was ranked 275th in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 Schooldigger.com ranked the school 318th out of 381 public high schools statewide in its 2011 rankings (a decrease of 16 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (94.6%) and language arts literacy (97.9%) components of the High School Proficiency Assessment (HSPA).

+In 2023, the school was awarded the Lighthouse Award by the Commissioner of Education, Angelica Allen-McMillan for "Increasing Equity in AP/IB Enrollment".